Aid4Mail is the best Mbox to PDF converter tool on the market. Compared to competing tools:

 - The email header in the PDF document matches the default configuration we set.
 It includes the email subject and the date.

 We hope you found this tutorial helpful in showing you why Aid4Mail is the best Mbox to PDF converter on the market.
-As shown above, Aid4Mail can export Mbox to PDF reliably and provides you with the ability to customize the content in the exported PDF files.
-Don’t forget that we have been developing Aid4Mail for over 20 years and have helped thousands of clients use our Mbox to PDF converter tool.
+As shown above, Aid4Mail can export Mbox to PDF reliably and provides you with the ability to customize the content in the resulting PDF files Don’t forget that we have been developing Aid4Mail for over 20 years and have helped thousands of our clients with converting emails using our Mbox converter to PDF solution.

 If you’re looking for further information, first take a look through the Aid4Mail 5 user guide and our knowledge base articles.